Valley Forge: Environmental and disease conditions

-Encampment demographics
+Encampment

 While each hut housed a squad of twelve enlisted soldiers, sometimes soldiers' families joined them to share that space as well.
 Throughout the encampment period, Mary Ludwig Hays and approximately 250–400 other women had followed their soldier husbands or sweethearts to Valley Forge, sometimes with children in tow.
 Washington once wrote that "the multitude of women in particular, especially those who are pregnant, or have children, are a clog upon every movement."
 Yet women on the whole proved invaluable, whether on the march or at an encampment like Valley Forge.
 They often earned income either by laundering clothes or by nursing troops, which kept soldiers cleaner and healthier.
 In turn, this made the troops appear more professional and disciplined.

 Lucy Flucker Knox, Catharine Littlefield "Caty" Greene, and other senior officers' wives journeyed to Valley Forge at the behest of their husbands.
-On 22 December, Martha Washington predicted that her husband would send for her as soon as his army went into winter quarter, and that "if he does I must go."
+On December 22, Martha Washington predicted that her husband would send for her as soon as his army went into winter quarter, and that "if he does I must go."
 Indeed, she did, traveling in wartime with a group of slaves over poor roads, reaching her destination in early February.
 Washington's aide-de-camp Colonel Richard Kidder Meade met her at the Susquehanna ferry dock to escort her into the encampment.
-Over the next six months, Martha hosted political leaders and military officials, managing domestic staff within the confined space of Washington's Headquarters.
-Martha was one of many important women at Valley Forge.
+Over the next four months, Martha hosted political leaders and military officials, managing domestic staff within the confined space of Washington's Headquarters.
 She also organized meals and kept spirits high during the rough times at the encampment.

-Valley Forge had a high percentage of racial and ethnic diversity, since Washington's army comprised individuals from all 13 states.
+Valley Forge had a high percentage of racial and ethnic diversity, since Washington's army comprised individuals from each of the thirteen states.
 About 30% of Continental soldiers at Valley Forge did not speak English as their first language.
 Many soldiers and commanders hailed from German-speaking communities, as with Pennsylvania-born Brigadier General Peter Muhlenberg.
 Still others spoke Scottish- or Irish-Gaelic, and a few descended from French-speaking Huguenot and Dutch-speaking communities in New York.
 Local residents sometimes conversed in Welsh.
-Several senior officers in the Continental Army originally came from France, Prussia, Poland, Ireland, and Hungary.
+Several senior officers in the Continental Army originally came from France, Prussia, Poland, Ireland, or Hungary.